Index or Summary of Anchor Links on Your Site

 How to do WordPress Summaries without Plugin

-Now as you know how the summary works, I suggest doing something better in the new Gutenberg editor.
-After you have written all the articles with all the H2 headings, you can simply click on the information button and copy the entire summary that appears under the Document overview.
+Now that you know how the summary works, I suggest doing something better in the new Gutenberg editor.
+After writing all the articles with all the H2 headings, you can simply click the information button and copy the entire summary that appears below the Document overview.

 This summary will even have the hashtags and internal IDs of the Gutenberg editor.
 You can simply copy and paste everything into a pre-formatted WordPress box that has a gray background, delete the H2 that you see with the collage, and finish by adding a dash [-].